Barsaat (1995 film): Box office

-Soundtrack
+Music and soundtrack

-The film score of Barsaat was composed by Louis Banks while the songs were composed by Nadeem Shravan with lyrics penned by Sameer.
+The background score of Barsaat was composed by Louis Banks.
+The music for the songs was composed by Nadeem–Shravan and lyrics of the songs were penned by Sameer.

-The songs of the film are popular even in 2020, especially "Humko Sirf Tumse Pyaar Hai" and "Nahin Yeh Ho Nahin Sakta".
-Hindustan Times called the latter song "the definition of the lovelorn ‘90s" and "[s]till the most played song on every desi diljala aashiq’s list".
+According to the Indian trade website Box Office India, with around 3,000,000 units sold the soundtrack became the fourth highest-selling album of the year.
+The soundtrack was very popular, especially the tracks – "Humko Sirf Tumse Pyar Hai", "Love Tujhe Love Main" and "Nahin Yeh Ho Nahin Sakta".

 Reception

 Barsaat was a "hugely-anticipated film".
 Writing for Rediff.com, Sukanya Verma called it "not a great movie" but was appreciative of Santosh Sivan's cinematography, especially during the song "Nahi Yeh Ho Nahi Sakta", noting that the "freshness enveloping Sivan’s visuals in the song ... choreographed by Farah Khan, continues to satisfy" and "I love the luminously lit frames, the use of fresh paint and mirrors and a gorgeous play of pristine white and bright yellow."
 A review in India Today noted that the film lacked a script and is "yet another collection of cliches".
 It found the songs "mediocre" and concluded with "[t]he best part is that two stars are born".